Panarin lifts Rangers past Penguins 4-3 in OT in Game 7

 GAME 7s

-The Penguins fell to 10-8 in deciding games, including 6-1 in a Game 7 on the road. … Under coach Mike Sullivan they fell to 3-1 in Game 7, last beating Ottawa in the 2017 Eastern Conference finals.
+The Penguins fell to 10-8 in deciding games, including 6-1 in a Game 7 on the road. … Under coach Mike Sullivan they fell to 3-1 in Game 7.

 More AP NHL: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports